skip to content

 One of the best things about clays is their varied colors: clays come in almost every color under the rainbow, and their hue is determined by the soil content in which they are found.
 Here are some of the most common clays used in the best face masques:

-third layer: masque time
+third layer: how to masque

+To activate your mask, add 1-2 teaspoons or 5 grams of dry mask powder to a clean dish or bowl (those little soy sauce bowls are perfect).
 Add enough liquid of your choice and swirl with a brush to form a smooth paste.
 Your choice of liquid depends on your skin type.
 For increased moisture, we favor honey, coconut milk, yogurt, cream, or whole milk (save the low-fat stuff for breakfast).
-For oily skin, use a bit of your toner or water. sparkling water works quite nicely, too.
+For oily skin, use a bit of your toner or water.
+Sparkling water works quite nicely, too.

-fourth layer: layer it
+fourth layer: how to layer a masque

 Layer your activated masque onto clean skin in smooth strokes.
 The goal is to evenly coat your entire face.
 If you want to get fancy, you can “multi-masque”, which means that you use different masques for different parts of your face, or different activations for different areas.
-For example, try a red clay masque for oily skin, activated with toner for your oilier t-zone, and a white clay masque activated with milk for your drier cheeks.
+For example, try a red clay masque for oily skin, activated with toner, for your oilier t-zone, and a white clay masque activated with milk for your drier cheeks.

 We prefer to use masques when they are warm or at room temperature, as heat will open the pores to allow for easier removal of embedded debris and hardened sebum – as well as subsequent absorption of the key ingredients of your next layer.